SIVF: GPU-Resident IVF Index for Streaming Vector Search: Introduction

-Real-world vector search applications, ranging from real-time recommendation engines to fraud detection systems, increasingly operate on streaming data where timeliness is critical.
-These systems necessitate a sliding window model where expired vectors must be invalidated promptly as new vectors arrive to maintain bounded memory usage.
-However, existing GPU-accelerated approximate nearest neighbor (ANN) indices are predominantly optimized for static, write-once-read-many workloads.
+Real-world vector analytics applications, ranging from search engines to dynamic retrieval-augmented generation (RAG) of large language models (LLMs), increasingly operate on streaming data where timeliness is critical~\cite{zli_sigmod26,jmohoney_osdi25}.
+These systems necessitate a sliding-window model where expired vectors must be invalidated promptly as new vectors arrive to maintain bounded memory footprint.
+However, existing GPU-accelerated approximate nearest neighbor (ANN) indices are predominantly optimized for static, write-once-read-many workloads~\cite{zzhang_nsdi24,vectraflow}.

-To quantify the gap between insertion and eviction performance, we conducted benchmarks using the industry-standard Faiss library~\cite{johnson2019billion} on an NVIDIA RTX 6000 GPU~\cite{keahey2020lessons} with the SIFT1M dataset~\cite{jegou2011product}.
-As illustrated in Figure~\ref{fig:motivation}, we observe a drastic performance asymmetry.
-While GPU parallelism accelerates vector insertion to approximately 28.6 ms, the eviction process is significantly slower.
-Specifically, deleting the same batch of vectors spikes the latency to 202.2 ms. This high latency is observed in the native C++ implementation, which performs nearly identically to the Python wrapper (213.4 ms).
-The negligible difference between the compiled C++ core and the interpreted Python binding suggests that the bottleneck is not an implementation detail: If the issue were merely inefficient code, the C++ implementation would be expected to significantly outperform Python.
-The lack of such divergence indicates that both are bound by the same architectural limitation: the absence of a GPU-resident deletion operator.